gaumarjos/RoadPerceptionSemanticSegmentation/README.md

 ![training loss/IoU visualisation](imgs/tensorboard_training.png)

-Here we trained for 90 epochs in 6 runs, first run was for 25 epochs with learning rate of 0.0001.
+Here we trained end-to-end (including the encoder/VGG16) for 90 epochs in 6 runs, first run was for 25 epochs with learning rate of 0.0001.
 Second run has same learning rate, which was too high as we see volatility in convergence.
 For remaining runs we used learning rate of 0.00001.
 The optimizer goal is cross-entropy loss.